EMDR Ruined My Life? 10 Reasons EMDR Doesn’t Work for Some People

 6. You're Dissociating During EMDR Therapy

 Dissociation is a normal coping mechanism.
 It's quite adaptive, actually.
 Dissociation happens when you disconnect from your thoughts, feelings, and memories to protect yourself from feeling overwhelmed.
-When asked to revisit your most upsetting memories, it makes sense that some people would check out.
+When asked to revisit your most upsetting memories, it makes sense that some people would mentally check out.
 But it can pose a significant challenge during EMDR therapy.
 Remember, EMDR only works if you can fully access a memory or feeling state.
 Some people may dissociate during EMDR sessions, detaching from the traumatic memories rather than processing them.
 If you feel like you're not "there" during EMDR therapy, speak up.
 Good EMDR therapists should help you figure out how to stay present during therapy.

 Example of Dissociating During EMDR Therapy